Information about hiking at Manitoga

 Manitoga reminds you to take care on our trails and that all hiking is at your own risk.

 Manitoga's trails begin at the edge of Mary’s Meadow adjacent to the Visitor/Guide House at and the Visitor parking lot.

 You are welcome to picnic while hiking but please carry in-carry out.
-Pets are allowed if kept on a leash.
 Please help keep the paths clean.

 The trails offer opportunities for moderate loop hikes of varying distances on the west facing slopes as well as access to extended hiking on the Osborn Loop Trail and Appalachian Trail in the adjacent Hudson Highlands State Park.
 In the summer there are pocket views of the Hudson River.
 These are called “osios” at Manitoga, from the language of the Iroquois.